December 3, 2016

 COUNTERPLOT (1959)

 Milton’s assistant and legman, Miguel Angel Alvarez, double-crosses him and tells Verney where Tucker is hiding.
 Milton struggles to get control of Alvarez’s gun.
 When The Shyster bends over to retrieve it, he gets a letter opener in the back.
 Milton is able to get two shots off with a final, 'You interfered.
 I make payment.'
-Him plenty dead.
+Him plenty dead, now.
 Meanwhile, to prevent Tucker’s death by Verney’s gun, the boy shoots him in the arm with Tucker’s gun.
 Tucker later tells the boy that today he has become a man...his first shooting.
 He pours a “shot” of whiskey for each of them and teases him to take the drink.
 The boy is confused.
 Hesitant.
 He quickly puts down the drink in embarrassment.
 Tucker laughs at him.
 We do not know what happens with the boy after Tucker and the icky woman get back together.
-But that laugh will probably have a lasting effect on the boy.
+But that laugh probably took the boy some time to leave it behind.

 Note: One funny editing note.
 As Hayes finishes her song, accepting applause, the camera cuts to Tucker’s face and then back to Hayes who is now in a completely different dress.
 Therein lies the popularity of her club act.
 The ability to change clothes on stage so fast that no one can see her do it.
 David Copperfield would be incredulous!